unnask-zig/sdl3-boiler/README.md

 # SDL3 Boilerplate in zig

-Copy of Andrews SDL2 demo except SDL this only links to installed SDL3.
+Copy of Andrews SDL2 demo except this only links to installed SDL3.

 Tries to correct for bugs in Translate-C when discovered.